 South Australia At a Glance

-South Australia, also known as The Festival State, provides a comfortable place to live when it comes to population, regional variation, and climate.
+South Australia, also known as the Festival State, offers a comfortable place to live in terms of population distribution, regional diversity and climate.

 Population

-South Australia is home to approximately 1.8 million people.
-Of its population, approximately 1.4 million people live in the state capital, Adelaide.
-The remaining population is mostly spread throughout the southern part of the state.
-South Australia’s net population growth is approximately one per cent per year.
-This growth rate makes for a small, friendly population.
+Around 1.8 million people live in South Australia, approximately 1.4 million of them in the state capital, Adelaide.
+The remaining population is largely spread across the southern part of the state.
+Net population growth in South Australia is approximately one per cent per year.
+This growth rate contributes to a relatively small and close-knit population.

 Main Regions